Library By-Laws

 The Officers shall be President, Vice-President, Secretary, Treasurer, and Director.
 The President, Vice-President and Secretary shall be members of the Board.
 The Treasurer may, but need not, be a Trustee.

-Officers shall be elected annually by the Board at the Board meeting following the Annual Meeting.
-These officers shall serve for a period of one year, or until their successors shall be duly elected.
+Except for the Director, Officers shall be elected annually by the Board at the Board meeting following the Annual Meeting.
+These Officers shall serve for a period of one year, or until their successors shall be duly elected.

 Section 2.
 Execution of Instruments